About the Program

-University-wide regulations governing examinations when a Ph.D. student matriculated apply throughout her/his career until the degree is received.
-If departmental or college regulations change, the student similarly follows the rules in place at the time of her/his matriculation unless s/he obtains approval of the advisory committee and written permission from the Graduate Council to follow more recent requirements.
+University-wide regulations governing examinations when a PhD student matriculated apply throughout their career until the degree is received.
+If departmental or college regulations change, the student similarly follows the rules in place at the time of their matriculation unless they obtain approval of the advisory committee and written permission from the Graduate Council to follow more recent requirements.

 Further, either during the process of writing the dissertation prospectus, or at some time following its approval, students, again in consultation with their primary advisor, select a qualified external reader of the dissertation.
 The external reader may either be on the faculty of a Temple University department other than History or a member of the faculty of a college/university other than Temple.
-Once s/he has agreed to serve in the capacity (and received approval from the Graduate School), s/he will be added to the Dissertation Examining Committee.
+Once the external reader has agreed to serve in the capacity (and received approval from the Graduate School), that person is added to the Dissertation Examining Committee.
 The total membership of the Dissertation Examining Committee may exceed four faculty (the minimum being the three Graduate Faculty members who approved the prospectus plus the external reader).
 A majority of the committee's members, however, must be Temple University History Department Graduate Faculty.

 - Identify the major research question of the dissertation.